✔ No account fees or minimums ✔ Up to 4.20% APY

 What Are the Consequences of Not Saving Money?

-Many Americans struggle to save money but it’s worth the effort since there are serious downsides to not stashing away cash.
-These can range from going into debt, facing financial hardship after losing your job, and not being able to achieve your aspirations, like homeownership.
+Many Americans struggle to save money, but it’s generally worth the effort to do so since there can be serious downsides to not stashing away cash.
+Those consequences can range from going into debt, facing financial hardship after losing your job, and not being able to achieve your aspirations, like homeownership.

 The Importance of Saving Money